IorioD/Maas4You/README.md

 # Maas4You
- JAVA application to show a possible implementation of a management system for smart mobility following MaaS approach.
+JAVA application to show a possible implementation of a security layer for a management system for smart mobility following MaaS approach.
 The application is a Client-Server witn an MVC for the architecture and a DTO for data transfer.
+Everything is containerized using Docker.

-The following Use Case diagram shows users and implemented iteractions.
+The following Use Case diagram describes users and implemented iteractions.

 ![Alt text](src/main/resources/templates/Use_Case.jpg "UC diagram")